I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_wol_pattern.md

      <a href="..\ntddndis\ne-ntddndis-_ndis_pm_wol_packet.md">NDIS_PM_WOL_PACKET</a> enumeration value that
      specifies the type of the WOL packet.

+`FriendlyName`

+An
+     <a href="..\ntddndis\ns-ntddndis-_ndis_pm_counted_string.md">NDIS_PM_COUNTED_STRING</a> structure
+     that contains the user-readable description of the WOL packet.

+`PatternId`

+A ULONG value that contains an NDIS-provided value that identifies the WOL pattern.
+Before NDIS
+     sends the
+     <a href="https://msdn.microsoft.com/library/windows/hardware/ff569764">OID_PM_ADD_WOL_PATTERN</a> OID request down
+     to the underlying NDIS drivers or completes the request to the overlying driver, NDIS sets
+     <b>PatternId</b> to a value that is unique among the WOL patterns on a network adapter.

+`NextWoLPatternOffset`

+A ULONG value that contains an offset, in bytes.
+The
+     <b>NextWoLPatternOffset</b> member of each NDIS_PM_WOL_PATTERN structure in a list is set to the offset
+     (from the beginning of the OID request
+     <b>InformationBuffer</b>) of the next NDIS_PM_WOL_PATTERN structure in the list.
+If
+     <b>NextWoLPatternOffset</b> is zero, the current structure is the last structure in the list.

 `WoLPattern`

 A union that contains the following member structures.

+`_WOL_PATTERN`

 ## Remarks
 The NDIS_PM_WOL_PATTERN structure is used in the